Pawelok35/GitJournal/README.md

 **Summary**: Today was focused on continuing JavaScript learning and expanding the functionality of the project with the addition of new functions like `calculateTagClass` and `calculateTagsParams`.
 The Pomodoro method (3×30 minutes) helped maintain a productive workflow throughout the day.

+## Day 12 - 2024-09-20

+1. **Review of previous material**: Today, I spent time revisiting and reviewing the concepts and code I have learned over the past few days.
+This was helpful in reinforcing my understanding of key JavaScript principles and project structure.

+2. **Consolidating code**: I worked on solidifying the existing codebase, ensuring that everything functions as expected.
+This included minor adjustments and optimizations to improve readability and maintainability.

+3. **Mentorship meeting**: I had a mentoring session, where I discussed progress, clarified doubts, and received valuable feedback on the project.
+This provided direction and insights for future improvements.

+**Summary**: The day was focused on reviewing past lessons and solidifying the project code.
+The mentoring session offered helpful feedback, providing clarity and guidance for further development.

 ...

 ## Key Learning Areas 🔐